I have been asked to give a bit of a scaled down version of my blog and what it is about. Why i started writing it and and a bit of history.

 I will then be starting the Skeleton coast Camino – Messum route.

 Many people have asked me for various routes, and they will come in time.
-For the rest of this year, we will run the Messum route.
+I will walk a Skeleton coast camino on the 13th August

 You will leave your cars there and we will drive by 4×4 shuttle to the Messum crater.
 Along the way I will tell you about the Messum and we will visit the Lichen fields, Koppiealeen and some rock engravings.
 We arrive at our camp on the rim of the carator in time for sundowners and a braai under the stars.

 Day 2 We will walk to the Messum terraces and along the Messum river.
-Stopping to see the life of the desert wake up in time for some sun.
+Stopping to see the rock formations and life in the desert wake up in time for some sun.